AUTISM, MEDITATION AND STRESS

 A star-studded audience was moved by incredible stories of transformation among veterans and underserved youth who’ve overcome traumatic stress through Transcendental Meditation.

-Superintendent Carlos Garcia and several principals voiced passionate support for widespread adoption of the Quiet Time program, based on the dramatic results at their own schools.
-Veterans and their families spoke about the healing effect of TM on combat-induced PTS.
+Superintendent Carlos Garcia and several principals voiced passionate support for widespread adoption of the TM/Quiet Time program, based on the dramatic results at their own schools.
+Veterans and their families spoke about the healing effect of TM practice on combat-induced post-traumatic stress (PTS).
 Award recipients included:

 - Resilient Warrior Award: Paul Rieckhoff, Executive Director, Iraq and Afghanistan Veterans of America